vadimv/server-components/README.md

                                      render());
 ```

-The root component or a descendant component maps the routed result state to a specific view.
+The root component or a descendant component maps a routed result state to a specific view.
 See [HTML markup Java DSL](#html-markup-java-dsl).

 For SPAs, the current application's state can be mapped to the browser's navigation bar path using another function